DeeptradeProtocol/sui-deepbook-wrapper-package/docs/unsettled-fees.md

 - **Discount calculation**: The more DeepBook fees you cover with your own DEEP tokens, the higher your discount
 - **Maximum discount**: Achieved when the user fully covers the DeepBook fees themselves
+- **Whitelisted pools**: Automatically receive the maximum protocol fee discount rate for each order
 - **Configuration**: Maximum discount rates are specified for each pool in the `TradingFeeConfig`, alongside the standard fee rates

 ## Fee Settlement Mechanisms